 Tongue Recipient Said to Be Doing Well

-VIENNA, Austria (AP) _ The man believed to be the first recipient of a human tongue transplant was recovering Tuesday and showed no signs of rejecting the organ, his doctors said.
+VIENNA, Austria (AP) _ A patient who doctors say is the first-ever recipient of a human tongue transplant was recovering Tuesday and showed no signs of rejecting his new organ, his doctors said.

-The 42-year-old patient, who had a malignant tumor on his tongue and part of his jaw, underwent a 14-hour operation Saturday in which doctors amputated his tongue and attached the new one.
+The patient, a 42-year-old man who suffered from a malignant tumor on his tongue and part of his jaw, underwent a 14-hour operation Saturday in which doctors amputated his tongue and attached the new one.

 ``The tongue is just slightly swollen,″ Ewers added. ``That’s also a good sign which means that probably no transplant rejection has begun.″

-But the doctors added that the patient, whose name was not released, faces risks such as infection.
-He also could still reject the organ and must take medication for the rest of his life to prevent that.
+But the doctors also said that the patient, whose name was not released, could still face risks such as infection or rejection of the organ.
+He will have to take medication for the rest of his life to prevent rejection.